Psyshadow/HCIclone/README.md

 By placing the sticky notes on the table the task has been divided into clusters and the problem has been reframed.
 The reframing of the problem leads to a guided solution search and a meaning of need-finding data is made.

-As a learning from the exercise session and the affinity clustering we took, that the project task can be clustered as followed:
+As a result from the exercise session and the affinity clustering, the project task could be clustered as followed:
 - Stakeholder vision
 - Platform User
 - Content